-A Soulful Home is a place that not only looks good but is well-loved, and that has an energy of happiness.
+A Soulful Home is a place that not only looks good but is well-loved and has an energy of happiness.
 Where does that energy come from?
-It comes from enjoyment.
-And enjoyment comes from two things: Being surrounded by that which makes you feel alive and doing the things you love.
-That which makes you feel alive is your “aesthetic.”
-Doing the things you love is your “lifestyle.”
+It comes from joy, and that comes from two other things; Being surrounded by that which makes you feel alive and doing the things you love.
+That which makes you feel alive is your ‘aesthetic’ and doing the things you love is your “lifestyle.”

 Before you buy new Living Room furniture – say, a sofa and two chairs, or a sectional and an ottoman – you need to ask yourself some questions:

 1. What do I want to do in this living room?